thorpej/Electronics/Tube_Audio/Helper_Circuits/EFB_Bias_Supply/README.md

 in the voltage drop across the resistor(s) that set the base bias voltage.

 This board is intended to more or less fully encapsulate a bias supply; it contains a half-wave rectifier and two filter capacitors, in addition to the "EFB II" circuitry.
-To use it, all you need to do is determine what your "raw bias voltage" should be, plug in a few values into a handy spreadsheet I've provided, and then install the calculated components onto the board, and viola!
+To use it, simply determine what your "raw bias voltage" should be, plug in a few values into a handy spreadsheet I've provided, and then install the calculated components onto the board, *et viola*!
 It's tailored for your particular application.

 ## Parts you'll need to build your EFB Bias Supply board